-- Scale Widgets are Legal for Trade representations of the configured scales in the system and include Center-of-Zero, Standstill, Tare and Units annunciators. - Bitmap Widgets are images of tanks or hoppers to add aesthetic value. - Bar graph Widgets are a representation of a percentage of whatever they are linked to. - Label Widgets are text boxes populated with whatever they are linked to/captioned. - Symbol Widgets are pictures with various states to show change, depending on what they are linked to. - Image Widgets display images that are stored locally on a SD card or remotely at a specific URL address.
+- Scale Widgets are Legal for Trade representations of the configured scales in the system and include Centerof-Zero, Standstill, Tare and Units annunciators. - Bitmap Widgets are images of tanks or hoppers to add aesthetic value. - Bar graph Widgets are a representation of a percentage of whatever they are linked to. - Label Widgets are text boxes populated with whatever they are linked to/captioned. - Symbol Widgets are pictures with various states to show change, depending on what they are linked to. - Image Widgets display images that are stored locally on a micro SD card or remotely at a specific URL address. - Chart Widgets are used to visually graph data on the display. - Line Widgets are used as a separator for other widgets. - Softkey Widgets allow softkeys to be created and needed.

 Some widget types require that the location or size of the widget be specified, in pixels.
 Figure 14-2 shows the pixel counts (133.33 pixels per inch) used to specify the pixel location on the display.